rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 # Version History

+* 3.0.0 - Add default empty array to modules input in plugin connection
 * 2.0.2 - Add `docs_url` to plugin spec with link to [plugin setup guide](https://insightconnect.help.rapid7.com/docs/python-2-or-3-script)
 * 2.0.1 - New spec and help.md format for the Extension Library
 * 2.0.0 - Add the ability to download and install third-party libraries for use while configuring the plugin Connection